anjaliabr/MATLAB_Splitting_Images/README.md

-# Splitting Images in MATLAB
+# Splitting Data in MATLAB

 ## Project Description:
 Using MATLAB, we are splitting .tif images into three sets; test, train and validation.